 How to Add Ringtones to iPhone using iTunes

-New iTunes update sparks some good tendency.
+New iTunes update sparks some good tendencies.
 Clearly, Apple finally is trying to “unclutter” the huge monster iTunes is.
-The application becomes more organized, but there’s still a lot to improve.
+The application became more organized, but there’s still a lot to improve.

 The ringtones that were in your iTunes library before are safe.
 Now they are in iTunes media library on your Mac or PC.
 However, you can’t view them through iTunes library.
 Nevertheless, you still can transfer them to your iPhone or even create a new one.
 Follow the steps below to add a ringtone to iPhone: